-- Use of one year of historical averages.
+- Use of three years of historical averages.
 As discussed in Section 2, it is widely acknowledged that interest rates are currently at an all-time low.
 Coupled with evidence of recent periods of excess market volatility, "spot" evidence may not be a robust proxy for the expected risk-free rate over a future time frame.
 We consider that the use of historical evidence will prevent undue bias to forward-looking estimates arising from such temporary influences on observed yields.
-Our preferred estimate of the risk-free rate is based on one year averages of yield evidence, consistent with the length of the period over which the WACC will be applied. - Use of Eurozone Government bond yields as our primary source of evidence.
+Our preferred estimate of the risk-free rate is based on three year averages of yield evidence, consistent with the length of the regulatory period. - Use of Eurozone Government bond yields as our primary source of evidence.
 Our preferred reference market to be used in estimating the risk-free rate for KPN's cost of capital is the Eurozone market.
 However, as set out in Section 1, wider European and global evidence is also relevant, and we cross-check our primary risk-free rate estimates against this evidence accordingly.

-■ Use of 2007 maturity in estimating the risk-free rate to be used in estimating the cost of capital applying over the period 1st January 2007 to 31st December 2007.
-In previous reports for OPTA we have advised on the use of a maturity equal to the length of the period over which will be applied.
-In line with this methodology as accepted by the IG (see NERA (2005)) we estimate the risk-free rate for use in calculating the price cap using 2007 maturity (or as close as feasible) government bonds.
+Use of 2011 maturity in estimating the risk-free rate to be used in estimating the cost of capital applied in the calculation of the price cap applying over the period 1st January 2009 to 31st December 2011.
+In previous reports for OPTA - where the cost of capital is used as a binding constraint to set regulated prices - we have advised on the use of a maturity equal to the regulatory period.
+In line with this methodology as accepted by the IG (see NERA (2005)) we estimate the risk-free rate for use in calculating the price cap using 2011 maturity (or as close as feasible) government bonds, as the WACC is being used to set cash flows for the prospective three year price control period and that period only.
+Since the regulated rate of return will be re-set in at the end of the price control period, in December 2011, the use of a risk free rate maturing at the end of the regulatory price control period to estimate the cost of capital at each regulatory price review means that the investor's expected rate of return over the whole of the asset life will be equal to the average prospective level of risk free rates with a maturity equal to the price control period length over the period of the asset life.